ZirwesSecurity/LinuxSecurity/SecuringSSH.md

 chown -R :$mynewgroup /etc/jail/$mynewuser chmod -R g+r /etc/jail/$mynewuser
 ```
 The new directory has no write permissions for the new user.
-For ssh's chroot to work, all directories up to the last one must be owned by root and not writable for the user (for other examples, see TODO:section_sftp and TODO:section_tunneling).
+For ssh's chroot to work, all directories up to the last one must be owned by root and not writable for the user (for other examples, see [Restricting SFTP](#restricting-sftp) and [Tunneling with SSH](#tunneling-with-ssh)).

 To restrict authentication for this special-purpose user, require login via (at least) public key authentication.
 The `authorized_keys` file should not be modifyable by the user, so create it with
 ```bash